Blass2000/SQL-Tips-and-Setup/README.md

-# SQL-Tips-and-Setup
+# WS SQL-Tips-and-Setup
 General overview of getting started with SQL and a few tools to boot.
 It is always a dream of a project leader to know that they have a team that understands the basics of SQL and data maipulation.
 I have worked on the leadership and development teams and here are just a few SQL related processes that should be well known

 # SQL 101: Beginner's Guide to SQL Database Programming

-Welcome to the SQL 101 repository, your beginner's guide to SQL database programming.
+Welcome to my SQL 101 repository, your beginner's guide to SQL database programming.
 Whether you're new to databases or have some programming experience, this repository provides step-by-step guidance, code examples, exercises, and resources to help you master SQL.
 Lets Gooooo!

 ## Table of Contents
 1. [Installation Guide](#installation-guide)